tufts-carpentries/tufts-carpentries.github.io/workshops.md

 permalink: /workshops/
 redirect_from: /home/workshops/
 ---
-Check back for future workshops offered by NESCLiC members.
+Check back for future workshops offered by Carpentries at Tufts members.
-<p><em>This list includes official Carpentries' workshops and workshops adapted from the Carpentries' materials where NESCLiC members served as hosts, instructors, or helpers .</em></p>
+<p><em>This list includes official Carpentries' workshops and workshops adapted from the Carpentries' materials where Carpentries at Tufts members served as hosts, instructors, or helpers .</em></p>

 Venue | Dates | Lessons
 ---|---|---